GAP year and the Tuition Exchange Scholarship

 So how does this all work to ensure I can take a gap year and receive my Tuition Exchange Scholarship?

-Taking a gap year and TES is a three-part process.
+Taking a gap year and TE scholarship is a three-part process.

 - The Import institution needs to approve the accepted student’s request to defer enrollment for one year without having to re-apply for admission.
 The student pays the enrollment deposit and completes the gap year.
 The student starts college one year later.

-- The Import institution confirms it will provide the TES to the student when enrolling one year later.
+- The Import institution confirms it will provide the TE scholarship to the student when enrolling one year later.

-- Confirming with the Export TELO is the most important item.
-The family must verify the Export institution will certify the student’s eligibility for TES consideration for the following year.
+- Confirming with your Export TE Liaison Officer is the most important item.
+The family must verify the Export institution will certify the student’s eligibility for the TE scholarship application for the following year.

 *Import institution refers to the school where the student plans to enroll.